js-uri/cs/Writerside/topics/csc212/csc_212_research_project.md

 # Research Project

 ## Overview

 You will work in groups to discover topics which have been left uncovered in the course.
 You will work with your group to create an informative 15-minute presentation, a dynamically programmed real-world microcosm implementation, well-defined documentation, and research paper bringing it all together.

 ## Requirements

 ### Topic

-You may choose any data structure or algorithm which has not been covered in the course.
-All topics must be approved by your instructor.
+You must research and choose a real-world problem which can be solved through the use and implementation of three or more data structures and/or algorithms.
+I will allow some overlap (between groups to an extent) of data structures / algorithms, but this will be on a first come, first serve basis as all topics must be approved by instructor.

 ### Presentation